Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Introduction

 \section{Introduction}

-Artificial Neural Networks (ANN) are currently among the most promising models of brain computation, replicating several core properties of biological systems \cite{doerig2023neuroconnectionist}.
+Artificial Neural Networks (ANNs) are currently among the most promising models of brain computation, replicating several core properties of biological systems \cite{doerig2023neuroconnectionist}.
 As these models continue to excel at tasks traditionally associated with human intelligence, a central question arises: do their internal representations mirror those found in biological neural systems?
 Prior work has investigated this question across multiple domains, including vision \cite{gucclu2015deep, yamins2014performance, seeliger2018convolutional, eickenberg2017seeing, khaligh2014deep, cadena2019deep}, language \cite{awinstruction, goldstein2022correspondence, kumar2024shared, Schrimpf2020TheNAA}, and audition \cite{gucclu2016brains, khatami2020spiking, millet2021inductive, vaidya2022self, tuckute2023many}.
 These studies have shown that representations from deep neural networks (DNNs) can predict brain activity sometimes better than classical models designed to mimic human perception and cognition.
 A correspondence has also been observed between the hierarchical structure of DNNs and the organization of cortical processing stages.
-For example, Güçlü and van Gerven \cite{gucclu2015deep} found that early layers of a convolutional neural network (CNN) best predict activity in primary visual cortex (V1), while deeper layers more accurately predict responses in higher-level visual areas such as the lateral occipital complex (LOC), which is involved in object recognition.
-Similar correspondences have been reported for video stimuli \cite{eickenberg2017seeing}, auditory stimuli \cite{tuckute2023many}, and text \cite{mischler2024contextual}.
+For example, Güçlü and van Gerven \cite{gucclu2015deep} found that early layers of a convolutional neural network (CNN) best predict activity in primary visual cortex (V1), while deeper layers more accurately predict responses in higher-level visual areas such as the lateral occipital complex, which is involved in object recognition.
+Similar correspondences have been reported for video \cite{eickenberg2017seeing, wen2018neural, sartzetaki2025one}, text \cite{mischler2024contextual, goldstein2025temporal, alkhamissi2025language} and auditory stimuli \cite{tuckute2023many, li2023dissecting, huang2018connecting}.
+For instance, \citet{tuckute2023many} examined the correspondence between deep audio models and fMRI responses in auditory cortex during naturalistic listening.
+They compared the activations of various pretrained audio models with brain responses through representational similarity analysis (RSA) and voxel activity regression, following the framework proposed by Doerig et al \cite{doerig2023neuroconnectionist}.
+Their findings demonstrated that many audio models, despite not being trained to approximate neural responses, exhibited strong alignment with brain activity.